Amateur Photographer verdict

 There’s plenty of detail on display from the main 50MP sensor.
 You might see just a touch more if you examine closely with the S24 Ultra, but the likelihood of doing that with a smartphone picture is pretty slim.

-As we’d tend to expect, the best results come from the main sensor.
+As we’d expect, the best results come from the main sensor.
 It would be ideal if the accompanying camera/lens units on models such as the S24 were also high resolution – plenty of cheaper models out there do exactly this.
 It’s not a dealbreaker however, and the good news is that despite the lower resolution, image quality is still pretty good.
 The ultra wide lens produces some very good shots, while the 3x lens is also very usable.
 Digital zooming at 5x is fairly good, and you can probably even stretch it to 10x, albeit with some noticeable smudginess in parts of the image.
 The 20x or 30x digital zoom options I’d probably avoid altogether unless very keen to get that close for a record shot.

 Night shots are captured well with the S24.
 The best results are shown from the 1x lens, but the ultra wide also produces good results too.
 The 3x lens doesn’t fare as well, so again, apart from “record” shots I’d probably avoid using this is in low light, while the digital zoom really isn’t something you’ll want to use after dark.